Dakota-Vikdal/email_playground/README.md

 # email_playground
-In this project I've created a dummy gmail account that I used in order to send emails from Python.
+In this project I've created a dummy gmail account that I used in order to send emails via a Python script.

 I started with importing all the required libraries.